 - Biomet Magnum hip replacements

-We are also investigating cases regarding the recalled Stryker Rejuvenate and ABG II hip components, and the recalled Smith & Nephew metal liner.
+We are also investigating cases regarding the recalled Stryker Rejuvenate and ABG II hip components.

 Learn more about how you may be entitled to compensation for your medical expenses, lost wages, pain and suffering by calling a hip replacement lawyer today: (877) 779-1414.